EsinYilmazbilek/sei-project-3-fe/README.md

 The main components of the website are the home page which acts as a landing page, login and register pages, index page which shows potential sniffs, and the chat page.

 1. We first started building the back end using Mongoose and MongoDB, then moved on to the front end.

 2. On the back end, I focused on building the controllers for the users and chat, and creating functions such as adding, editing, deleting, as well as creating, deleting chat.

 3. On the front end, I worked on the home page, navbar, and the chat components.

 4. Styling of the homepage and the responsive navbar with the burger menu was done with a combination of CSS and MUI which is a framework we used for the first time.

 5. For the chat components, the important part was extracting the right data, ids and authenticating the user.

 6. We wanted users to be able to edit and delete their accounts if they wish to.

 7. We also wanted them to be able to delete their messages and eventually the chat itself between themselves and other users.

 8. As a group we were very happy with the filter options we included on the index page.
 It gave us a great opportunity to work with multiple filters containing different data types.

 # Challenges
 * Designing and building a full stack app in 7 days was the biggest challenge so far.
 While it gave us full control over the app, it was a learning opportunity to build the individual components ourselves.
 * One of minor challenges was being able to use a Cloudinary account for the images users upload upon registering their accounts.
 We had some issues with this and ended up cropping the images we were to upload manually.
-* We realised that MUI components weren’t always the most practical to use so we used a combination of MUI and CSS
+* We realised that MUI components weren’t always the most practical to use so we used a combination of MUI and CSS.

 # Wins
 * Having our work planned per each day helped us stick to a plan and remain focused even when we were facing challenges.
-* Working as a part of a group and supporting each other throughout the stages was very valuable
+* Working as a part of a group and supporting each other throughout the stages was very valuable.
-* Reaching our MVP within the project timeframe and having a strong user journey was our desired outcome
+* Reaching our MVP within the project timeframe and having a strong user journey was our desired outcome.

 # Future improvements
 * On the index page I would like to be able to fix the varied profile card heights and have them all unified.